-- any of the conditions listed under 'Do not use this medicine if' - yellowing of your skin or the white part of your eyes (jaundice).
-These may be signs of a liver disease - swollen face, tongue and/or throat and/or difficulty swallowing or hives (skin rash), together with difficulty breathing, which are suggestive of an angioedema - a large rise in your blood pressure (symptoms can be headache, tiredness, dizziness)

-- migraine-like headaches, happening for the first time

-- if you become pregnant

-- if you notice signs of a blood clot such as:

-- painful swelling and redness of the legs

-- sudden chest pain
+- any of the conditions listed under 'Do not use this medicine' - yellowing of your skin or the white part of your eyes (jaundice).
+These may be signs of a liver disease. - a large rise in your blood pressure (symptoms can be headache, tiredness, dizziness). - migraine-like headaches, happening for the first time - if you become pregnant. - if you notice signs of a blood clot such as: - swelling and redness in the legs with pain - sudden chest pain - difficulty breathing.

-- difficulty breathing

-For additional information see section 2 under 'Blood clots in a vein (venous thromboembolism)'.
+For additional information see section 2 under 'Blood clots in a vein (thrombosis)'.